 Nacha’s rules, which were implemented in September 2013, allow us to identify and track healthcare payments via ACH and provide for the automatic reassociation of healthcare payments with payment information.
 Our rules, in conjunction with the healthcare industry operating rules for EFT and electronic remittance advice (ERA), will help result in the continued administrative simplification by health care providers and health plans.

-If you would like request enhancements to the Nacha Rules, please fill out our form.
+If you would like request an enhancement to the Healthcare EFT standard, please fill out our form.